corporate-gadfly/Tunlr-Clone/README.md

 purposes of this discussion, I am assuming that you will be using this for watching **non-https** US geo-locked content.

+##US IP Address##
+Your VPS provider must provide you with a US IP address

 ##VPS Provider Specific Terminology##
 My VPS provider is [buyvm](http://buyvm.net/).
 I have an OpenVZ 128m plan with them hosted in New York (running Debian 7).
 So, the